Bunding Systems for Spill Containment

 Flexible Floor Bunding

-• Designed for access points, and high-traffic industrial floors
+• Designed for access points and high-traffic crossing areas

-• A collapsible profile allows vehicles and forklifts to pass without removal
+• Compressible profile allows vehicles and forklifts to pass without removing the bund

 Explore Flexible Floor Bunding Systems